Office Hours: (M-F)

 SideKicks are picked up by a SafeRide driver shortly after 8:30 pm, for the next several hours they help transport 50-100 passengers safely around town.
 The dispatcher stops taking calls at 2:00 am signaling the final stretch of the night.
 SafeRide continues to provide rides to passengers waiting at the SafeRide office (3rd & Garfield) until everyone who wants a ride gets home safely.
 Sidekicks are generally dropped back off at their homes at around 2:30-3:00 am.

-Adopt-a-Night for the 2013 Fall Semester will start taking reservations 2 weeks before the semester begins.
+Adopt-a-Night will start taking reservations 2 weeks before each semester begins.
 Through the Sidekick RSO Incentive Program, University of Wyoming official RSOs have the opportunity to earn $100 per Thursday, Friday, and/or Saturday evening for providing SideKicks for SafeRide.
 In order to earn the incentive money, RSOs must follow through in providing the required number of Sidekicks.

 SafeRide uses several volunteers each weekend and are almost always looking for more help.
 To volunteer or for more information please email email@example.com.